7 Reasons Your Book Isn’t Selling: Taking a Hard Look at Amazon

 The issue with those keywords, or any type of singular keyword is it causes your book to get lost in the thousands of books being added to Amazon daily.

 To gain some traction, you really need to spend some time researching keywords that fit your market and follow consumer trends.
-I know there’s a lot of software out there to do this, but I always prefer doing this manually.
+And while keyword software is popular, I always recommend doing this research manually.

 Why?

-Because I like to find things that are trending on Amazon and doing a search manually will do that.
-I also want to dig in and find good consumer trends, because those are waves of interest that you can use to grab book sales.
+Because I try to find keyword strings that are trending on Amazon and doing a search manually will do that.

 So how do you do this?
 Start by typing in your keyword into the Amazon search bar and see what drops down.
 Amazon uses intuitive search, much like Google does.
 It’ll give you some keyword strings to start doing some research on.